-Since January 12, 2015, the Company had regulatory approval from the FERC to issue up to \$15 million of short-term debt.
-The authorization was renewed with an effective date of January 11, 2019 for a period of two years that expires on January 10, 2021.
-The Company had no external short-term debt outstanding as of March 31, 2019 and 2018.
+Since January 12, 2018, the Company had regulatory approval from the FERC to issue up to \$750 million of short-term debt.
+The authorization is for a period of two years that expires on January 11, 2020.
+The Company had no external short-term debt outstanding as of March 31, 2019 and March 31, 2018.
 Refer to Note 12, "Related Party Transactions" under "Intercompany Money Pool" for short-term debt outstanding to associated companies.